 The Audit Committee reviews the process for communicating the Authority’s Ethics Code to staff, and for monitoring compliance therewith.
 It also reviews all internal and external claims of violations of the Ethics Code, findings as a result of an investigation, and the resultant resolution.

-The Ethics Liaison Officer is responsible for ensuring that the State Ethics Commission Uniform Code, which the Authority has adopted as its sole Code of Ethics, is distributed to every new NJEDA employee, along with the “Plain Language Guide to New Jersey’s Executive Branch Ethics Standards”, and an acknowledgement form that the employee signs and returns to record receipt and understanding of both documents.
+The Ethics Liaison Officer is responsible for ensuring that the State Ethics Commission Uniform Code, see full Code here, which the Authority has adopted as its sole Code of Ethics, is distributed to every new NJEDA employee, along with the “Plain Language Guide to New Jersey’s Executive Branch Ethics Standards”, and an acknowledgement form that the employee signs and returns to record receipt and understanding of both documents.
 These documents are also posted on the Authority’s intranet under the “Ethics” section.

 Each employee is responsible for following the policies within the Uniform Ethics Code, with guidance, when requested from the Ethics Liaison Officer.
 Employees are also subject to mandatory annual Ethics training.